leebaird/discover/README.md

 ### Update

-* Use to update Kali Linux, Discover scripts, various tools and the locate database.
+* Use to update Kali Linux , Discover scripts, various tools, and the locate database.